microsoft/azure-software-radio/pages/devvm.md

    ![SDRDevVM](./../images/azuresoftwareradiodevvmoffer.jpg)

-   **if you dont see the offering listed and it is more than 48 hours since you filled in the form contact the Azure software radio development VM team via email azuresoftwareradio@microsoft.com**
+   **if you dont see the offering listed and it is more than 48 hours since you filled in the form contact the Azure software radio developer VM team via email azuresoftwareradio@microsoft.com**

 ## Validate Qouta Requirements